 All pupils in Key Stage 4 are studying the 9-1 GCSE Mathematics course set by Edexcel.
 This is a two-year course with three examination papers sat in the summer of Year 11, two of which are calculator papers and the other is a non-calculator paper and grades 1 to 9 are available.
 The exams cover different areas including: Statistics and Probability, Number, Algebra, Ratio, Proportion and Rates of Change, Geometry and Measures.
 Find out more...

 In addition, more able pupils will be offered the opportunity to complete the Statistics GCSE qualification after school, also provided by Edexcel, to be sat at the end of Year 10.
 This includes two 90-minute written examinations and grades 1 to 9 are available.
 Find out more...

 Further to the above, a select group of pupils will also be invited to work towards the FSMQ Additional Maths qualification provided by OCR in Year 11.
 This requires a firm commitment to attend extra lessons after school and is suitable for able mathematicians who intend to further their study of mathematics post 16.
 The assessment consists of one written examination of 2 hours and grades E to A are available.
 Find out more...

 It is really important that pupils constantly revise their maths learning from their lessons.
 This will help them recall the information that they need in their exams at the end of the course.
 The earlier that they start revising the better prepared they will be: they should read through their notes from lessons and ensure that they fully understand the mathematical concepts covered.
 If they don’t understand then they should ask their teacher for some help!

-Below are some different websites that we would recommend pupils use to help support their mathematical understanding:
+Below are some useful websites and leaflets that we would recommend pupils use to help support their mathematical understanding: